-It is no secret that getting rid of a used sofa or sleeper can be difficult.
+It is no secret that getting rid of a used sofa or couch sleeper can be difficult.
 Upholstered furniture may not find many takers, especially when it is damaged, torn, or stained.
 It can be frustrating to think about the fact that you once paid good money for a piece of furniture that now seems to be of no interest to you or anyone else.

-It is difficult to get rid of it, even when you're not looking to make money.
+Unfortunately, with the exception of leather, upholstered furniture can depreciate greatly with use, and it can often be difficult to get rid of it, even when you're not looking to make money.

 Hold a Garage Sale

 While it is difficult to sell used upholstered furniture at a garage sale or yard sale, it is not impossible.
 To a great extent, it depends on the condition of the piece.
 Only consider selling if it is in reasonable shape.
 A good way to gauge the condition is to imagine if the tables were turned, would you want to buy it?

 If you feel your sofa is in good enough shape, get it cleaned professionally before holding your sale.
 It may not fetch big bucks, but it will sell more easily and if you have the ability to transport the couch for anyone who buys it, it will go a long way to coaxing a buyer into taking it.

 If you have many items to sell, a garage sale can be a good place to sell your couch, since such sales usually draw a good crowd of people looking for exactly this kind of bargain.

 Consider placing your used couch in a church, community center, or school rummage sale.
 Your participation might involve little more than hauling it there, which eliminates any worry about organizing a sale on your own.
 Consider this if your sofa happens to be the only item you need to sell.